aleksifuna/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c:a function that prints the alphabet, in lowercase, followed by a new line.
 2. 10 x alphabet : a function that prints the alphabet in lowercase x10 followed by new line character.
 3-islower.c : a function that checks if a character is lowercase.
+4-isalpha.c : a function that checks for alphabetic character.